GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

             it.copy(threadsEnabled = false)
         }
 ```
-`MentionListView` now it is possible to customize background, empty state drawable and empty state label.
-It can be customisable with XML parameters and with theme.
+- `MentionListView` can be customisable with XML parameters and with a theme.

 ### ❌ Removed